 Upon her arrival in Iowa, Jessica expects anything save for what she discovers.
 Her biggest fan lives in Iowa in the form of 10-year-old Sophie (Brooklyn Rae Silzer).
 A precocious girl Jessica finds herself unexpectedly bonding with.
 Along with Sophie and her aunt, Zoe (Katrina Norman), Jessica also finds herself drawn to Sophie’s widowed dad, the inn keeper and mayor, Matt (Michael Rady).

 When I read the synopsis of this one, I’ll confess I had an “Oh, no!
 Not again!” reaction.
 Why, you may ask?
-Well, oftentimes I’m so weary of the a.) girl-comes-to-small-town ploy and b.) actress-comes-to-small-town ploy.
+Well, oftentimes I’m so weary of this plot!
+It’s either an a.) girl-comes-to-small-town or b.) actress-comes-to-small-town ploy.
 So, yep, this one was a double whammy that, upon first impressions, didn’t impress.
 But I was determined to watch this one if given the chance because its leading man is none other than Michael Rady, my crush from the short-lived Emily Owens, M.D.
-Needless to say, up until now, I’ve been game to see Rady in anything to help soothe the whole Emily dissing him situation.
+Needless to say, I’m game to see Rady in anything to help soothe the whole Emily dissing him situation.

-Happily, this little gem proved me wrong in so many ways.
+Happily, this little gem proves me wrong in so many ways.
 The acting is, of course, charming.
-Michael’s leading man is wonderful, and I respected the way he loved not only his daughter, but comes to cherish Jessica.
+Michael’s leading man is wonderful, and I respect the way he loves not only his daughter, but comes to cherish Jessica.
 Or at least in as much as can be accomplished in 90 minutes.
 Also a sweet part of the script was Matt and Zoe’s relationship.
 I haven’t seen such an easy-going or genuine brother/sister friendship in a film for a while.
 Their teasing banter and comfortable ease with each other is a testament to the actors playing the roles.
-Though she looks different, our leading lady, Taylor Cole will be remembered from Hallmark’s Appetite for Love.
-Taylor is the perfect actress for the role; she has the elegant looks to pull off a popular Hollywood star.
+Though she looks different, our leading lady, Taylor Cole will be remembered from Hallmark’s Appetite for Love; the perfect actress for the role; she has the elegant looks to pull off a popular Hollywood star.